Think of this as delicious edible mortar. It's good for everything from delicate piping to holding gingerbread houses together.

 - Food coloring, as desired

-Combine all the ingredients, except the food coloring, in the bowl of a standing mixer fitted with the paddle attachment.
-Mix slowly until stiff enough to form peaks.
-The icing should be pure white and thick, but not fluffy and bubbly.
-If the frosting is overbeaten, it will get aerated which makes it harder to work with.
-If this happens, let the icing sit to settle, then use a rubber spatula to vigorously beat and smooth it out.
+Combine the confectioners' sugar, meringue powder and 3/4cup water in a large bowl.
+Mix slowly with an electric mixer until stiff enough to form peaks; the icing should be pure white and thick, but not fluffy and bubbly.
+If the frosting is over beaten, it will get aerated which makes it harder to work with.
+If this happens, let the frosting sit to settle, and then use a rubber spatula to vigorously beat and smooth out the frosting.

 Add up to 1 tablespoon food coloring and mix with a rubber spatula until the color is uniform.
-(Adding too much color reduces the sheen of the frosting and can break down the consistency of the frosting over a couple of days.)
-Store icing, covered, with plastic film on the surface of the icing.
+Gels are best with royal icing.
+You don't want to thin them with liquid colors.
+Be careful of adding too much color, which reduces the sheen of the frosting and can break down the consistency of the frosting over a couple of days.
+Store the icing at room temperature, covered, with plastic wrap on the surface.

 Copyright 2005 Television Food Network, G.P.
 All rights reserved.